filodb/FiloDB/doc/http_api.md

 Start the shards on the given node.
 The POST body describes the start shard config that should have both destination node address and the list of shards to be started.

-* POST body should be a ReassignShardConfig in JSON format as follows:
+* POST body should be a AssignShardConfig in JSON format as follows:
 ```json
 {
     "address": "akka.tcp://filo-standalone@127.0.0.1:2552",